translatorswb/Tiles/docs/Content_Upload_Tutorial/Readme.md

 ## Intro

-We need a temporary solution for uploading content to the platform before we have the backend admin user interface created.
+We need a temporary solution for uploading content to the IIAB platform before we have the backend admin user interface created.
 We have decided to use google drive to manage this temporary content management system, which is accessable [here](https://drive.google.com/drive/folders/1wYpUXa5ImbUBa8M35Xwa-dT-F0N458Wj?usp=sharing).

 #### Requirements